 The United States of America is known worldwide as the land of opportunity.
 People come here in hopes of making better lives for themselves and their loved ones.
-That hope includes getting a good job, finding a safe, decent place to live, and sending their children to school so those children can have the kind of lives their parents could only dream of in the country they left behind.
+That hope includes getting a respectable job, finding a safe, decent place to live, and sending their children to school so those children can have the kind of lives their parents could only dream of in the country they left behind.

-If you are in this country without status, either alone or with your loved ones, and you fear being forced to return to your home country, you should take action now to protect yourself and your family by talking with lawyers who understand your situation.
-The dedicated Lexington immigration lawyers at Carman Fullerton, PLLC are ready to talk with you about the possibility of applying for asylum or withholding of removal if you fear a forced return to your homeland.
+If you are in this country without status, either alone or with your loved ones, and you fear being forced to return to your home country, you should act now to protect yourself and your family by talking with lawyers who understand your situation.
+The laws regarding removal are complicated, and the chances of being deported in today’s political climate are very high.

-What is Asylum, and Who is Eligible?
+Asylum Lawyer in Kentucky Explains What is Asylum, and Who is Eligible

 Persons asking for asylum in the United States must:

-- ask for asylum at a port of entry (i.e., a border crossing, a seaport, or an airport), or
+- Ask for asylum at a port of entry (i.e., a border crossing, a seaport, or an airport), or;

-- file an application for asylum within one year of arriving in the United States.
+- File an application for asylum within one year of arriving in the United States.

 To be eligible for asylum, a person must be able to show:

-- that they are unable or unwilling to return to their home country because they were persecuted there or have a well-founded fear that they will be persecuted if they return, and
+- That they are unable or unwilling to return to their home country because they were persecuted there or have a well-founded fear that they will be persecuted if they return; and

-- the reason they were (or will be) persecuted is based on any one of five specific grounds: race, religion, nationality, membership in a particular social group, or political opinion.
+- The reason they were (or will be) persecuted is based on any one of five specific grounds: race, religion, nationality, membership in a particular social group, or political opinion.

 Someone who is persecuted may have suffered harassment, punishment, injury, oppression, or other physical or psychological harm.
 Acts of persecution can include violence, torture, threats, false imprisonment, or denial of basic human rights or freedoms.
-These acts can take the form of genocide, imprisonment and torture of political dissidents, or denying voting rights to members of certain religions.
+These acts can take the form of genocide, imprisonment, and torture of political dissidents, or denying voting rights to members of certain religions.